-Day 2 of Spencerian practice had me still slumping my hand over toward the right, wrist finding the table.
+Day 2 of learning Spencerian had me still slumping my hand over toward the right, wrist finding the table.
 As I worked, I began taking notes.
 I wrote down what I was trying to concentrate on with the different drills I was practicing.
 It’s kind of like trying to learn a new yoga pose for me.
 I hear directions and I try to follow them with one part of my body, but other parts of my body start to unexpectedly rebel.

 Get our posts sent to your inbox!
 Click here to sign up for our bi-weekly newsletter, Tuesday Tines!